NixOS/rfcs/rfcs/0049-flakes.md

 ## Evaluation caching

-The fact that evaluation is now hermetic allows `nix` to cache flake attributes.
+The fact that by default (i.e. in pure mode) evaluation is hermetic allows `nix` to cache flake attributes.
 For example (doing `nix build` on an already present package):

     $ time nix build nixpkgs:firefox
     real    0m1.497s